 Retail Products: Dining Services offers a variety of locally sourced and organic options in its retail locations.
-Such as locally sourced bagels and breads, sushi, nuts, and more.
+These include locally-sourced bagels and breads, sushi, nuts, and more.
 Sandwiches and wraps made on site further reduce transportation costs and provides a cost effective solution for our guests.

-Fruits and Vegetables: Dining Services is also proud to work with the UST Stewardship Garden.
+Fruits and Vegetables: Dining Services is also proud to work with the St. Thomas Stewardship Garden.
 A community garden located on campus, which provides fresh fruits and vegetables to The View during the summer months.
-Established and maintained by students, the garden has received state wide attention through their community involvement.
+Established and maintained by students, the garden has received state-wide attention through its community involvement.

 Supplies Reduction: Available in T's and Scooters, guests may enroll in a token program which utilizes reusable containers.
 This program aims to eliminate the plastic and cardboard containers the guest receives each time they order a meal to go.
 In addition, Dining Services washes the container, giving the guest an added convenience.